jhallen/vivado_setup/README.md

 script the steps needed to create the device tree and the FSBL (first stage bootloader) from the .hdf file.

-Here is a quick summary:
+Here is a quick summary of what we are going to do:

 * Check in only the application project source code plus the Eclipse project files for it.
 Leave out the BSP project and hardware wrapper project.

-* Also check in the .hdf file.
-Make sure the .hdf file is not generated in the Vivado project directory.

 * On a fresh clone, you need to rebuild the BSP project that the application project wants to reference.
 Mainly this means that you have to remember to use the name it expects (usually "foo_bsp" for an application called "foo").